Lance has surgery as Niners hand offense to Garoppolo

 The Niners said Lance had surgery Monday to repair a broken bone and ligament disruption.
 Team physician Dr. Tim McAdams said he's confident Lance will recover completely in time for a full return next season.

-But for now, the Niners (1-1) are in Garoppolo's hands and they feel very fortunate they were able to keep their former starter on a reduced contract this season in case something happened to Lance.
+But for now, the Niners (1-1) are in Garoppolo's hands and they feel very fortunate they were able to keep their former starter, a Rolling Meadows High School grad, on a reduced contract this season in case something happened to Lance.

 Instead of the Lance injury derailing a season for a team that believes it can contend for the Super Bowl, it just puts the Niners back where they were last year when Garoppolo helped them get to the NFC title game with Lance as the backup.